microsoft/vaccine_search_study/README.md

 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README -->

-Code to generate results in "Accurate Measures of Vaccination and Concerns of Vaccine Holdouts from Web Search Logs" (2023) by Serina Chang, Adam Fourney, and Eric Horvitz.
+This repository contains code and data for "Accurate Measures of Vaccination and Concerns of Vaccine Holdouts from Web Search Logs" (2023) by Serina Chang, Adam Fourney, and Eric Horvitz.

 ## Python files
 ``analyze_cdc_records.py``: functions to load and analyze data from CDC.